-When ToneCalculator is started it shows up in Simple View (see Fig. 2).
-Here you can enter the key of your song in Step 1.
-Than enter the mood, which can be major or minor in Step 2.
+When ToneCalculator is started it shows up in Simple View (see Fig. 2-1).
+Here you can enter the key (Root Note) of your song.
+Than enter the mode, which can be major or minor.

 You can start by entering a tempo or a frequency in the first box called Tempo (see Fig. 3-1).
 The tempo is measured in bpm (beats per minute).